leanprover-community/blog/posts/2021-the-bottom-line.md

 is to prove Fermat's Last Theorem for
 [regular primes](https://en.wikipedia.org/wiki/Regular_prime),
 an important result proved in 1850.
-This project continue the development of
+This project continues the development of
 [algebraic number theory](https://leanprover-community.github.io/blog/posts/dedekind-domains-and-class-number-in-lean/) in mathlib.
 You can have a look at the [blueprint](https://leanprover-community.github.io/flt-regular/) to check the mathematical details.
 After having developed the basic properties of cyclotomic extensions and of the discriminant,